RightOn! Overview

 RESEARCH METHOD

-1. Observe students and teachers using RightOn's app for their pedagogical and learning goals
+1. Observe how students and teachers use RightOn for their learning and pedagogical goals.

 Affinity Diagrams for Observed Behaviors